BobGanti/PDFAI/README.md

-# PDFAI with FAISS VECTORSTORE
+# PDF AI Assistant with FAISS VECTORSTORE
 PDFAI Assistant is a conversational AI chatbot built using Streamlit, designed to query and understand content from specified PDF documents.
 By leveraging the power of LangChain, OpenAI's embeddings, and Streamlit's interactive capabilities, PDFAI Assistant offers an intuitive interface for users to interact with and retrieve information from a knowledge base constructed from document content.

 # Features #